AdobeDocs/experience-manager-65.en/help/forms/using/configure-data-sources.md

 ### Form data model HTTP client configuration to optimize performance {#fdm-http-client-configuration}

 [!DNL Experience Manager Forms] form data model when integrating with RESTful web services as the data source includes HTTP client configurations for performance optimization.
+Perform the following steps to configure the form data model HTTP client:

 1. Log in to [!DNL Experience Manager Forms] Author Instance as an administrator and go to [!DNL Experience Manager] web console bundles.
 The default URL is [https://localhost:4502/system/console/bundles](https://localhost:4502/system/console/bundles).